-Based on the performance, the formula above is adjusted for the following: 1) if performance declines by 10% or less from prior year levels, then the lowest target boundary will increase by 10%; 2) if performance declines by more than 10% from prior year levels, then the lowest target boundary will increase by 20%; and 3) if performance declines by 20% or more, then no incentive will be awarded under the plan.
-For 2022, the lowest target boundary will increase by 10% from the 2021 thresholds.
+Based on performance, the executive bonus pool formula above is adjusted for the following: 1) if performance declines by 10% or more from prior year levels, the lowest target boundary will increase by 20%; 2) if performance increases by 5% or less compared to the from prior year levels, then the lowest target boundary will increase by 5%; and 3) if performance declines by 5% or more, then no incentive will be awarded under the plan.
+For 2022, the lowest target boundary increased by 10% from the 2021 thresholds.